Exploring the Macroscopic Properties and Nonradial Oscillations of Proto-Neutron Stars: Effects of Temperature, Entropy, and Lepton Fraction: Formalism

 \subsection{Hydro-static Equilibrium Structure}

-The Tolman-Oppenheimer-Volkoff (TOV) equations, which describe the hydrostatic equilibrium of Neutron Stars, are implied by Einstein's field equations in Schwarzschild-like coordinates\cite{PhysRev.55.374,PhysRev.55.364}.
-For temperature-dependent EoS, TOV equations allow us to quickly determine the mass and radius of the static isotropic proto-neutron star (PNS) by applying boundary conditions.
+The Tolman-Oppenheimer-Volkoff (TOV) equations, which describe the hydrostatic equilibrium of NSs, are implied by Einstein's field equations in Schwarzschild-like coordinates~\citep{PhysRev.55.374, PhysRev.55.364}.
+For temperature-dependent EoS, TOV equations allow us to quickly determine the mass and radius of the static isotropic PNS by applying boundary conditions.
 The TOV equations are:

 Integrating these equations from $r = 0$ where $m(r = 0) = 0$ and $P (r = 0) = P_c $ (the central pressure) upto the stellar surface $r = R$ where $m(r = R) = M$ and $P (r = R)=0 $.
-We solve the TOV equations for temperature-dependent BigApple EOS to get the NS mass-radius profile.
+We solve the TOV equations for temperature-dependent BigApple EoS to get the NS mass-radius profile.